numba/numba/docs/source/user/pycc.rst

 ----------------

 The syntax for exported signatures is the same as in the ``@jit`` decorator.
-You can read more about it in the :func:`numba.jit` reference.
+You can read more about it in the :ref:`types <numba-types>` reference.

 Here is an example of exporting an implementation of the second-order centered difference::